Court of Criminal Appeal Lawyers in NSW

 It is increasingly difficult to appeal from the Court of Criminal Appeal, our highest Court in NSW, to the High Court of Australia.
 Therefore it is essential to get it right.
 Time limits apply for lodging a notice of intention to appeal and to convert that intention into an appeal.
-If you have an Appeal matter – contact our Specialists immediately.
+If you have an appeal matter, you should contact a specialist immediately.

-Our Accredited Criminal Law Specialist is a Panel Member of a panel specifically to deal with certain Court of Criminal Appeal matters – recognized and entrusted to look after this specialized area of work.
+Our Accredited Criminal Law Specialist is a member of a panel that specifically deals with certain Court of Criminal Appeal matters – recognised and entrusted to look after this specialised area of work.
 Nyman Gibson Miralis is a firm name that can be found on many reported and unreported decisions of the Court of Criminal Appeal.

-The majority of our appearances in the Court of Criminal Appeal NSW are to appeal against conviction or sentence following from a decision of the Supreme Court of NSW or the District Court – usually after a trial though sometimes after sentence proceedings following a plea of guilty.
+The majority of our appearances in the Court of Criminal Appeal NSW are to appeal against a conviction or sentence following a decision of the Supreme Court of NSW or the District Court – usually after a trial, though sometimes after sentence proceedings following a plea of guilty.

-An element of the work that we do is to review the unsuccessful efforts of other solicitors and criminal barristers from trials including sentencing proceedings.
+An element of the work that we do is to review the unsuccessful efforts of other solicitors and barristers from trials including sentencing proceedings.
 That is not to say that matters necessarily involve some element of fault by the previous legal representative – but what it does say is that we are trained to focus upon potential appeal points.
-It remains a fact of life that some lawyers.